virtualitems/tshex-cli/docs/context-ports.md

     application --> domain[Domain]
 ```

-The port belongs to the boundary.
-The adapter materializes the boundary.
-The
+The port belongs to the boundary because it is part of what the context really
+exposes.
+The adapter is one implementation path for that port.
+The application
-application process executes the use case and uses domain capabilities.
+process executes the use case and uses domain capabilities.

 #### Multiple Port Files

-As the context grows, you can keep several contracts at the context root.
+As the context grows, you can keep several ports at the context root.

 ```ts title="users/list-users.ts"
 export type ListUsersRequest = {